oracle-samples/oltrain/content/whats-new/new.md

 ---

-This page highlights the videos and hands on labs that have been added to the learning tracks on the Oracle Linux Training Station in the period November 2022 - June 2023.
+This page highlights the videos and hands on labs that have been added to the learning tracks on the Oracle Linux Training Station in the period November 2022 - July 2023.

 ---